whosonfirst/js-mapzen-whosonfirst-yesnofix/README.md

 Which means we might change `fix` to `maybe`.
 These sorts of questions and decisions, and all the subtleties and nuance they raise, are the work.

-Assertions will be recorded in locally in the active browser context and made available via a handy `report` method (which has not been written yet).
+Assertions will be recorded locally in the active browser context and made available via a handy `report` method (which has not been written yet).
 This method will return line-separated text and it will be left to individual users of this library to decide what to do with the information that's been collected.

 This approach was pioneered by the New York Public Library and the work they did with [their Building Inspector project](http://buildinginspector.nypl.org/about).